rladies/rladiesguide/content/organization/events/online/index.en.md

 {{< figure src="enter-key.png" alt="Screenshot of the 'enter key' form in the Zoom interface" >}}

 ### Tips for running the Zoom meeting
+{{% notice note %}}
+These guidance has been updated based on experiences from the Baltimore, Irvine, NYC, and Santa Barbara chapter guidelines, specifically to address issues with trolls in zoom meetings.
+{{% /notice %}}

 :eyes: After becoming the Host, we suggest that you: